Navigation:

 Motivate suppliers and they will complete a project quicker; grow their understanding and they will complete it to a high standard.
 This is easily done with a supplier engagement model.

-What is a supplier engagement model? |
+What is a supplier engagement model?

-A successful supplier engagement model is a way of working with suppliers to boost supplier motivation and understanding of a specific brand goal, and ultimately drive progress and performance. |
+A successful supplier engagement model is a way of working with suppliers to boost supplier motivation and understanding of a specific brand goal, and ultimately drive progress and performance.

 Woven into the Six-Step Process are three key pillars (or tools): communication, support, and transparency.
 Whatever the size of your supply base, you need aligned and activated supplier contacts with whom you can share a clear vision or goal, and thus empower to help close any gaps in performance or progression against that goal.

-. | Communication | Support | Transparency |
+.
+Communication Support Transparency

-. | When Provide a timeline for the project/initiative/strategy Why Share why this initiative is important to your brand (and therefore your suppliers) and why the deadline needs to be met.
-What Clearly define what requirements and actions need to be taken by suppliers How Monitor how suppliers are progressing against your expectations and hold them accountable |
+Share why this initiative is important to your brand (and therefore your suppliers) and why the deadline needs to be met.

-Empower suppliers Accompany all interactions around the initiative with links to resources and guidance.
+Accompany all interactions around the initiative with links to resources and guidance.
 This will help suppliers work faster and to a much higher standard.
-Cultivate innovation Supporting your suppliers at every opportunity increases the likelihood that they will choose to bring their ideas and innovations to you. |

-Set clear expectations Share performance with suppliers and schedule automatic updates when they approach deadlines.
-Recognise effort and achievement Let suppliers know how they are performing against your expectations.
-Enabling suppliers to monitor, analyse, and improve their performance makes their experience of working with you more rewarding. |
+Let suppliers know how they are performing against your expectations.
+Enabling suppliers to monitor, analyse, and improve their performance makes their experience of working with you more rewarding.

 Businesses can have a 24x greater impact by collaborating with suppliers.
 This could be within the context of environmental, social, or competitive performance.
 Investing in supplier engagement is a no-brainer, especially considering that the cost of ineffective and inefficient supplier engagement is estimated to be in the millions (£)*.